Updated on: 2/26/2019

 While bridges and elevated highways do have barriers to prevent cars from crashing to the road below, they are sometimes only capable of stopping light vehicles involved in low-speed crashes.
 Now, safety experts are beginning to question whether existing guardrails are sufficient to stop the kinds of high-speed, high-force crashes that happen all too often on elevated highways and bridges.

 In 2016, a California case involving inadequate guardrails on a bridge resulted in a $20 million settlement for a driver who was left with severe injuries after a 40-foot plunge into a river.
 Lizeth Pimentel, a 24-year-old clerk, was driving her SUV when several vehicles in front of her on a bridge stopped suddenly due to a traffic backup.
 She swerved to avoid them, lost control of her vehicle, and slammed into the bridge’s handrail.
-The handrail hadn’t been designed to stop a large vehicle travelling at high speed; it broke, causing her SUV to fall.
+The handrail hadn’t been designed to stop a large vehicle traveling at high speed; it broke, causing her SUV to fall.
 Ms. Pimentel suffered permanent tetraplegia and also sustained anoxic brain damage due to being submerged in the Los Angeles River for 30 minutes.

 It’s all too easy to imagine a similar incident happening in Washington state.
 Many of our bridges and elevated highways were built decades ago, when safety standards for barriers were very different.
 City planners in the Puget Sound region never anticipated the sheer number and size of the vehicles that travel on our roads every day.